 - 1. The Auditor shall determine whether the Certified Company has a written policy, procedure, or manual which requires all new employees (including rehires) who will have access to consumer financial data to have a criminal background check performed and the potential consequences on employment that may result from such background checks. - 2.
 The Auditor shall obtain from the Certified Company evidence that criminal background checks have been performed.
 Receipts or statements from a criminal background provider showing account activity shall be sufficient. - 3.
-The Auditor shall choose a random sample of employees that were hired by the Certified Company and a random sample of individuals who acquired a five (5) percent or greater share of ownership in the Certified Company, if any, within the dates of the Audit Period to verify that the Certified Company conformed to its policy, procedure, or manual and document their findings in the report.
+The Auditor shall choose a random sample of employees that were hired by the Certified Company within the dates of the Audit Period to verify that the Certified Company conformed to its policy, procedure, or manual and document their findings in the report.
 This requirement shall be waived if the Certified Company can demonstrate the provision of this information would violate an applicable state law on employee confidentiality.

-Standard # 4 - Employee Training Programs
+Standard #4 - Employee Training Programs